spotinst/help/src/docs/administration/policies/README.md

 ## Custom Policy Conditions

-Custom policy conditions give you more granular control of your Spot resources on the organization and account level.
-This lets you create conditions with policy modification access and add another granular level for the policy effect, which occur only if the condition requirements are met:
+Custom policy conditions give you more control of your Spot resources on the organization and account level:

 * Condition operators that contain the condition keys:
   - Resource retrieval
   - Resource attribute
 * Condition values (attribute value) that should match keys and values received for the given resource in the request.

-This feature provides allow or deny access to a specific resource only if the condition in the  policy matches the requested data (such as resource name, resource inner configuration).
+You can allow or deny access to a specific resource if the condition in the policy matches the requested data (such as resource name, resource inner configuration).

 This is supported for AWS and Azure users.